lauradriscoll/flexible_multitask/README.md

 ## Usage

-- `train_model.py`: This script trains the recurrent neural network models on the specified multitask learning problem.
-You can specify various parameters such as network architecture, learning rate, batch size, etc., through command-line arguments.
+- `stepnet`: Code for training networks with random initializations.

-- `evaluate_model.py`: After training the models using `train_model.py`, you can use this script to evaluate the performance of the trained models on held-out test data.
-It computes relevant metrics and generates visualizations for analysis.
+- `transfer_learn`: Code for training networks starting from a pretrained network.

-- `utils.py`: This script contains utility functions used across different parts of the codebase, such as data loading, preprocessing, etc.
+- `utils`: This folder contains utility functions used across different parts of the codebase, such as data preprocessing, etc.

-- analysis folder: Reproduces figures in paper using data from, XXX
+- `analysis`: Reproduces figures in paper using open source data.

 ## Data

 The data used in the experiments are not included in this repository due to size constraints.
-However, instructions for obtaining the data and preparing it for use with the code can be found in the `data/README.md` file.
+However, data will be made available through the Allen Institute.

 ## Citation